island-is/island.is/libs/service-portal/core/README.md

 ### Adding a library to the shell

-Libraries are stored in the shell's store and loaded into view, to add a libary to the shell's module list, import and it to the list defined in [modules.ts](../../../apps/service-portal/src/store/modules.ts)
+Libraries are stored in the shell's store and loaded into view, to add a libary to the shell's module list, import and add it to the list defined in [modules.ts](../../../apps/service-portal/src/store/modules.ts)

 ```typescript
 // other imports...